ratify-project/ratify-web/docs/quickstarts/ratify-high-availability.md

 # Install Ratify for High Availability

+> Feature status: **Experimental**.
+> Experimental features are intended for testing and feedback as their functionality or design may change in a future release without warning.

 The default Ratify installation relies on a single Ratify pod processing all requests.
 For higher performance and availability requirements, Ratify can be set to run with multiple replicas and a shared state store.

 Ratify installation/upgrade for HA scenarios can be done via a `helmfile` or manual installation steps.
 Both options are outlined in this document.